 Hewlett-Packard Enterprise Company (HPE) is a global technology company that provides enterprise solutions, products, and services to help organizations manage and transform their IT infrastructure.
-Founded in 2015 due to a split from the original Hewlett-Packard Company, HPE has established itself as a leader in the IT industry, offering a wide range of solutions that include cloud computing, data storage, and networking.
+Founded in 2015 following a split from the original Hewlett-Packard Company, HPE has established itself as a leader in the IT industry, offering a wide range of solutions, including cloud computing, data storage, and networking.
 This article outlines the significant milestones in HPE’s journey, from its inception to its current role in shaping the future of enterprise technology.

 Formation and Initial Focus (2015)